dharanijayakanthan/inkoop.github.io/blog/generate-invoice-using-quickbook-app-in-rails-1.markdown

 In the next post there will be a procedure to generate the invoices for the created customer.

-Click [here](http://www.inkoop.in/blog/generate-invoice-using-quickbook-app-in-rails-1/) to check the part 2.
+Click [here](http://www.inkoop.in/blog/generate-invoice-using-quickbook-app-in-rails-1/) to check part 2.

 **~ Ameena **